meows/racket/docs/conditionals.md

 has been met.

 Conditions are also useful in software because we don't always know what kind of information we're going to get, so in order to make sure we run the right functions or operations, we often need to first check some of our conditions.

-To be more precise, for Racket, a **condition** is an expression that always evaluates to a boolean value, and is used to control how a function works.
+To be more precise, a condition (sometimes called a predicate), is an expression that always evaluates to a boolean value, and it's used to control how a function works.

 ## `if`

 `if` is a function which takes 3 inputs:
  * the first is a _condition_, which means a boolean expression that's used to determine how a function will work
  * the second is an expression that will be returned if the condition is `true`
  * the third is an expression that will be returned if the condition is `false`